 As I had already been working on some assignments while finishing my PhD, from there it was a small step to start building Wijers Community-based Consulting (WCbC).

 From the start WCbC has been a platform to engage in both commercial and not for profit activities.
 Starting off with almost a year of support to Bruker GmbH in entering the Cambodian market, I was also able to work with the SPARK diaspora returnee entrepreneurs program.
 Since then, a diversity of projects have come my way, as you can see on the Portfolio page.

-Currently, in 2018, I am still picking up projects part-time while also working at the Wageningen University and Research, management studies group as a senior researcher (postdoc).
-With the multistakeholder, multinations NWO-Wotro funded LIQUID program (ending in 2019) I am conducting research on gender inclusion in dairy cooperatives in Thailand and Indonesia.
+Currently, in 2018, I am still picking up projects part-time while also working at the Wageningen University and Research, dept. Business Management and Organization as a senior researcher (postdoc).
+With the multistakeholder, multinational NWO-Wotro funded LIQUID program (ending in 2019) I am conducting research on gender inclusion in dairy cooperatives in Thailand and Indonesia.